flexiodata/functions-intercom/README.md

 ## Prerequisites

-The Intercom Spreadsheet Functions utilize [Flex.io](https://www.flex.io) and [Intercom](https://www.intercom.com).
+The Intercom spreadsheet functions utilize [Flex.io](https://www.flex.io) and [Intercom](https://www.intercom.com).
 To use these functions, you'll need:

 * A [Flex.io account](https://www.flex.io/app/signup) to run the functions
 * A [Flex.io Add-on](https://www.flex.io/add-ons) for Microsoft Excel or Google Sheets to use the functions in your spreadsheet